Coordinating GPU Data Centers and Power Grid Regulation Service for Exogenous Carbon Benefits: Evaluation

-We evaluate under realistic varying workload utilization traces of Facebook SWIM project~\cite{swimprojectucb_2013} listed in Table~\ref{table:trace}.
+\textbf{Workload Utilization Traces: } We evaluate under realistic varying workload utilization traces of Facebook SWIM project~\cite{swimprojectucb_2013} listed in Table~\ref{table:trace}.
 The traces are selected from 1-hour windows of the SWIM project trace to demonstrated a combination of \textit{load levels} where the mean load is low ($30\%$), medium ($50\%$), high ($70\%$), and the \textit{load variation} is low, medium and high variance.
-The LC workloads follow this utilization trace, while the BE workload either fills all under-utilization (baseline) or fill in the utilization gap to track regulation signal.
+The LC workloads follow this utilization trace, while BE workloads either fill under-utilization (baseline) or track regulation signal.